-Project ID New Project Name and Project Description New Project No. Inclusion Rationale BD19 Mount Cottrell Freeway Interchange Missing project from the Paynes Road DCP.
+Project ID No. New Project Name and Project Description New Project Inclusion Rationale BD19 Mount Cottrell Freeway Interchange Missing project from the Paynes Road DCP.
 Land located within the Toolern PSP area.
 Purchase of land for the construction of a half diamond interchange at the intersection of Mount Cottrell Road and the Western Freeway corridor (ultimate standard, southern approach only) BD20 Mount Cottrell Rail Overpass Missing project from the Paynes Road DCP.
 Land located within the Toolern PSP area.
 Purchase of land for the construction of a rail-road grade separation at the intersection of Mount Cottrell Road and the Melbourne - Ballarat rail corridor (ultimate standard).
 BD21 Mount Cottrell Road Level Crossing Upgrade Missing project from the Paynes Road DCP.
 The Paynes Road DCP apportions 75% of the Construction of an upgrade to the level crossing at the intersection of Mount Cottrell Road construction cost of this project to the Toolern DCP. and the Melbourne - Ballarat rail corridor, including automatic gates and pedestrian crossings (ultimate standard).
-Note: March Control Donald and accordance will be about a considering of the Note: Mount Cottrell Road level crossing will be closed upon completion of the construction of the Mount Cottrell Road Overpass (BD20).
+L Note: Mount Cottrell Road level crossing will be closed upon completion of the construction of the Mount Cottrell Road Overpass (BD20).